Getting started with Webshell Behavior Detector

 You can remove servers registered as detection targets.
 Please proceed carefully as you're exposed to the risk of web shell attacks if you remove servers from detection targets.
 The agent ends automatically, and you will not be charged anymore.

-1. From the VPC environment of the NAVER Cloud Platform console, click the Services > Security > Webshell Behavior Detector menus in this order.
+1. From the VPC environment of the NAVER Cloud Platform console, click Services > Security > Webshell Behavior Detector in order.

-2. Click the Detection Setting > Configuration menus in order.
+2. Click Detection Setting > Configuration in order.

-3. Select a server to remove from the detection target list, and then click the [Remove detection target] button.
+3. Select a server to remove from the detection target list and click the [Remove detection target] button.

 Note